Grethe Barrett Holby: Family Opera Initiative & Ardea Arts, Inc.

-As of 2016, Holby and Ardea Arts are working on The Three Astronauts, a space opera based on the children's picture book of the same name by Umberto Eco and Eugenio Carmi.
-Conceived by Holby in 2007, the work is a major international collaboration between writers and composers from Russia, China, and the United States, including Yusef Komunyakaa, Dmitry Glukhovsky, Liu Sola, Ye Xiaogang, Daniel Everett, Alexander Tchaykovskiy and Holby.
+In 2016, Holby worked on The Three Astronauts, a space opera which she conceived in 2007 and was based on the children's picture book of the same name by Umberto Eco and Eugenio Carmi.
+To produce the work, Holby collaborated with writers and composers from Russia and China, including Dmitry Glukhovsky, Liu Sola, Ye Xiaogang and Alexander Tchaykovskiy.

 Personal life

 Holby lives in New York City with her husband, photographer Arthur Elgort.
 Their children are photographer Sophie Elgort, filmmaker Warren Elgort (born 1989), and actor and singer Ansel Elgort.